Show map in a full screen - click/tap here (new window opens - close window to return to this page)

 (Permission for the Northern extension to the cruising limits and the relevant charts will be required for this route)

 DAY 1 Isle Ornsay - about 1.5 hours away from Armadale.
 Anchoring well out in the bay, you have the option of eating on board or ashore at the hotel Eilean Armain.
-The Duisdale House Hotel has moorings which you can use if you are eating in their Chartroom Bar or just having a drink there.
+The Duisdale House Hotel has moorings which you can use if you are eating in their Chartroom Bar or restaurant or just having a drink there.

 DAY 4 Summer Isles.
 If you get the tide right around Rubh Reih this will be a very pleasant passage – make sure the forecast is right for coming back though!
 Tanera Mhor is the largest of the islands.
 No facilities here so if you are feeling very energetic or hungary you might press on up to Ullapool.
 It is not a particularly interesting sail as the wind will probaly be straight off the nose or vice-versa but Ullapool has a several excellent restaurants and a selection of shops.
 If you do make it this far remember it will be quite take at least two days to get back here unless you are planning night sailing!

-DAY 5 Loch Ewe – break your journey back by anchoring off the Isle of Ewe or at the rear of Inverewe Gardens.
-A walk ashore in the gardens is entirely possible as there is a jetty and if you are not a National Trust member you should really should pay for the pleasure.
+DAY 5 Loch Ewe – break your journey back by anchoring off the Isle of Ewe or at the rear of the world famous Inverewe Gardens.
+A walk ashore in the gardens is entirely possible as there is a jetty but if you are not a National Trust member you should really should pay for the pleasure.
 If you wish to eat ashore you will need to go right to the head of the Loch.
 Look out for the whole British Navy doing their annual exercises in Loch Ewe in mid-summer!

-Pictured above left - The picturesque village of Plockton
+The picturesque village of Plockton